andreisaioc/inflektion-front-end/README.md

 -file saver for export csv<br/>
 -angular default router<br/>

+# Implemented extras aside from the functionality

+-implemented sorting<br/>
+-implemented export via csv of the data<br/>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.